Your Guide to Online Public Health Degrees with Financial Aid

 Check Deadlines and Apply Early

+Tax returns, formal identification, and academic records — especially as they relate to public health education — are all part of the financial aid process.
 Create a checklist of required documents for each form of aid and gather them ahead of time.
-This goes hand in hand with applying early; that way, if an application requires extra documents that you don’t already have on hand, you won’t be taken off guard and you’ll have sufficient time to gather what you need.
+This way if an application requires extra documents, you’ll have sufficient time to gather those.

 Receive Feedback on Supplemental Materials